-Nanaya has widespread worship and popularity in the days of ancient Mesopotamia.
-As a Goddess of love, erotic love and lust, she's sometimes paired with Inanna, goddess of love and sensuality as well as war.
-Usually she enjoys her own cult of worship.
+Nanaya enjoys widespread renown and popularity in the ancient days of Mesopotamia.
+As a goddess of love, erotic love and lust, she's sometimes paired with Inanna.
+Usually she has her own cult of worship.

 She's also a goddess of intercession and can be called upon to speak to other deities on behalf of worshipers.
 In such a role she's called Lady of Lamma, referring to a group of protective female deities.